trex-paxos/trex-paxos-jvm/README.md

 > A reliable algorithm for electing a proposer must use either randomness or realtime — for example, by using timeouts.
 However, safety is ensured regardless of the success or failure of the election.

-This implementation leader elections using random timeouts.
-It allows you to use a different mechanism by isolating the pure algorithm logic into the `TrexNode` class.
-The timeout logic is isolated into the `TrexEngine` class.
+This library implements leader failure detection by heartbeating `fixed` messages.
+Leader election is then by random timeouts.
+The core algorithm is in a single class `TrexNode` class.
+The timeout logic is in the `TrexEngine` class.
+This allows you to use a different failure detection library if you like.

 When a node times out it attempts to run the leader takeover protocol:

 1. The new leader sends `prepare(N,S)` for all slots any prior leader has attempted to fix